Travelling to and from Bagshot

 Bus

-Bagshot is served by two operators.
+Bagshot is served by three operators.
 Some routes are supported by Surrey County Council.

 Car